Shared strings

 Notes

 • Shared string entries are not garbage-collected on delete, similar to Excel.
-Cells simply stop referencing their indices.
+Cells simply stop referencing their keys.

 Last updated